 All festivals are free and open to the public and are presented to increase awareness and foster interest in the Hawaiian Steel Guitar, an instrument important to Hawaiian music and culture.

 These festivals are made possible through grants and contributions from corporate sponsors and private individuals, supplemented by in-kind contributions and volunteer resources.
 Please visit our Support Us page to see how you can help support the festival.

-The 2018 Festival will be held at the Courtyard Kaua'i at Coconut Beach and is tentatively scheduled for February 2-3, 2018, pending confirmation of the 2018 Aloha Music Camp dates.
-Open Stage performances will be held on Friday and Saturday afternoons.
-Evening activities include Friday workshops and Saturday's main Ho‘olaule‘a program.
-Public kanikapila jam sessions will follow each evening's main activities.
+Evening activities include Friday workshops and Saturday's main Ho‘olaule‘a program beginning at noon.
 The lineup of featured performers will be posted here and on the festival's Facebook page as soon as it is finalized.

 Education is a key component of the steel guitar festivals.
 School visitations by master steel guitarists and youth steel guitar players will be scheduled with local area schools.
 These visitations will include an introduction to the Hawaiian steel guitar and its importance in Hawaiian music and culture.
 A musical demonstration will be given by the visitation team.
-In addition, a Friday evening workshop at the festival site may be offered.
-Local area schools have been contacted about scheduling a visitation time on Thursday and/or Friday, and information about any workshop offered at the festival will be posted when it becomes available.
+Local area schools will be contacted about scheduling a visitation time on Thursday and/or Friday.